jackveney/wpc-proclaim/docs/documentation/add_hymns.md

    ```
    GTG:
-    --> Hymns for Projection:
+   ├─ Hymns for Projection/
-      --> Hymns by Number:
+   │  └─ Hymns by Number/
-         --> Harmony PDF
+   │     ├─ Harmony.pdf
-         --> Harmony PPT
+   │     ├─ Harmony.ppt
-         --> Lyrics Only PDF
+   │     ├─ Lyrics Only.pdf
-         --> Lyrics Only PPT
+   │     ├─ Lyrics Only.ppt
-         --> Melody PDF
+   │     ├─ Melody.pdf
-         --> Melody PPT
+   │     ├─ Melody.ppt
-    --> Instructions and Permissions:
+   └─ Instructions and Permissions/
-      --> Copyright Information
+      └─ Copyright Information
    ```

  You want to select the Melody PPT to import into Proclaim.